Logo

 3. EFT File Format Setup

-The bank we use at my company has a File Number that you replace with the word TEST if you are testing EFT files.
-That field is stored in the CM00104 table, although the fields and location will differ based on your specific bank’s EFT file.
+The bank we use at my company has a File Number that could be replaced with the word TEST when testing EFT files.
+That field is stored in the CM00104 table, although the fields and locations will differ based on the specific bank's EFT file.
 Query the table to find the value to change.

 In my case, since the next number usually increments and I have to change it to a static value, my update statement contains several fields to override the fields that are affected (in my case, EFTMapsTo, EFTSourceTable, FieldName and EFTDataValue are what I need to update or clear out as the case may be, for a specific EFTLineType and EFTField Number.

-Our bank also had a header record that contains the word PROD for production files and you need to use TEST for test files.
-That is in the same table and is a simple one field replacement in my case, using REPLACE.
+Our bank also had a header record that contained the word PROD for production files and TEST for test files.
+That is in the same table and is a simple one-field replacement in my case, using REPLACE.

 4. Safepay pathnames